clojuredatascience/clojuredatascience.github.io/resources/templates/md/posts/2015-09-05-regression-classification-clustering-clojure.md

 Below are slides from a talk given to the [Bristol Clojurians](https://bristolclojurians.github.io/) on April 21st 2015.

-I gave an overview of several key techniques presented in [Clojure for Data Science](http://www.amazon.co.uk/gp/product/1784397180/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=1784397180&linkCode=as2&tag=henrygarnerco-21), including linear &amp; logistic regression, <em>k</em>-means clustering.
-I gave a brief demonstration of visualization with [Quil](http://quil.info/) and of writing a Hadoop job with [Parkour](https://github.com/damballa/parkour) to make use of the [Mahout](http://mahout.apache.org/) machine learning library.
+The talk was in two parts, each around an hour, and in each I attempted to give a practical overview of several key techniques presented in [Clojure for Data Science](http://www.amazon.co.uk/gp/product/1784397180/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=1784397180&linkCode=as2&tag=henrygarnerco-21), including linear &amp; logistic regression and <em>k</em>-means clustering.
+I also gave a brief demonstration of visualization with [Quil](http://quil.info/) and of writing a Hadoop job with [Parkour](https://github.com/damballa/parkour) to make use of the [Mahout](http://mahout.apache.org/) machine learning library.

 <script async class="speakerdeck-embed" data-id="324a4d25b6d541dbadd9e0fb14dc1a51" data-ratio="1.37081659973226" src="//speakerdeck.com/assets/embed.js"></script>